 An application-layer attack targets the layer of the internet that essentially faces the end user.
 This layer, also known as layer 7 in the OSI (Open Systems Interconnection) model, includes applications that you are used to accessing yourself online.

-Traditional DDoS attacks, such as ICMP and SYN floods, as we mentioned earlier, still challenge network operators; however, the detection of these common attacks are well understood by network security experts.
+, as we mentioned earlier, still challenge network operators; however, the detection of these common attacks are well understood by network security experts.

 Even when attackers utilize IP spoofing, it is still more difficult to detect attacks on the application layer.
 As of 2013, application layer DDoS attacks represent 20% of all DDoS attacks.